yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 Lastly, there are two older Windows devices that merit a mention:

--The AYN Loki Zero is a dual-core AMD device, roughly on par with an Intel Celeron: it launched to 'meh, this is old hardware' reviews, and is now selling at a discount https://www.aliexpress.com/item/1005006349290971.html
+- The AYN Loki Zero is a dual-core AMD device, roughly on par with an Intel Celeron: it launched to 'meh, this is old hardware' reviews, and is now selling at a discount https://www.aliexpress.com/item/1005006349290971.html

 - The Anbernic Win600 is another dual-core AMD device that is now quite discounted (https://www.aliexpress.com/item/1005004481055763.html)